-PaaS provides ready to build and deploy an environment where the cloud service providers manage the underlying server, operating system, and development tools.
+PaaS provides ready-to-build and deploy an environment where the cloud service providers manage the underlying server, operating system, and development tools.
 It removes the clutter of managing the software maintenance & patching and simplifies resource management tailored to your requirement.
-In general, cloud hosting providers provide a range of services that are ready to be customized for a developer’s requirement.
+In general, cloud hosting providers provide a range of services that are ready to be customized for a developer’s requirements.

 Software as a Service